michaelx/Shaarli/doc/md/Docker.md

 docker volume create shaarli-data docker volume create shaarli-cache

-# create a new container from the image
+# create a new container using the Shaarli image
 # --detach: run the container in background
 # --name: name of the created container/instance
 # --publish: map the host's :8000 port to the container's :80 port